armenalaray/No-SQL-Database/README.md

 Youtube: https://www.youtube.com/channel/UCumRmCCamu0sJnRywpfWVTw

 The debugger is meant to have debugging essentials, Watch windows, (Source, dissasembly, memory) views, breakpoint inspection.
-It is planned to be reliable, and to save user´s state, so that you could reload sessions when launching, and fast so we can supersede Visual Studio's debugger. =)
+It is planned to be reliable and save user´s state, so that you could reload sessions when launching, and fast so we can supersede Visual Studio's debugger. =)

 The series started on June 7th 2018.
 And we will take as much time as necessary to finish.